 How much funding is available?

-There are two main types of nutrition programming: ‘ nutrition-specific’ interventions are those with the primary objective of improving nutrition, whereas ‘ nutrition-sensitive’ interventions address broader, underlying causes of malnutrition.
-Based on the OECD’s sector code for basic nutrition, donors spent US$954 million in funding for nutrition-specific interventions, a level that largely remained unchanged since 2013.
+There are two main types of nutrition programming; ‘ nutrition-specific’ interventions are those with the primary objective of improving nutrition, whereas ‘ nutrition-sensitive’ interventions address broader, underlying causes of malnutrition.
+Based on the OECD’s sector code for basic nutrition, official donors spent US$987 million in funding for nutrition-specific interventions in 2017, a 13%-increase from 2016 that followed four years of stagnation.

-The Global Nutrition Report 2017 found that 11 donors reported a total of US$5.5 billion in nutrition-sensitive investments in 2015.
+The Global Nutrition Report 2018 found that 13 donors reported a total of US$6.1 billion in nutrition-sensitive investments in 2016.

 Who are the top donor countries?